techqueria/website/content/about/code-of-conduct/_index.md

 ## Techqueria Leads

-All Techqueria leads are expected to follow both the [Code of Conduct](/code-of-conduct) and the [Leaders Code of Conduct](/leaders-code-of-conduct).
+All Techqueria leads are expected to follow the [Code of Conduct](/code-of-conduct).

 If you feel a Techqueria lead (director, chapter lead, volunteer lead, board member, etc) has violated the Code of Conduct, please report that violation.